Antibody titer is a laboratory test that measures the level of antibodies in a blood sample.

 Why the Test is Performed

-In some situations, your provider may check your antibody titer to see if you had an infection in the past (for example, chickenpox) or to decide which vaccines you need.
+In some situations, your provider may check your antibody titer to see if you had an infection in the past (for example, chickenpox or measles) or to decide which vaccines you need.

 The antibody titer is also used to determine: